 Steps to sodding a new lawn

-If you are determined to finally have the gorgeous green lawn that you’ve always dreamed of, but have never managed to achieve, this is the correct article for you.
-While sodding a new lawn is a difficult task for most people, and it is always easier to hire a professional landscaper, this article will go through the steps required to properly sod a new lawn for a great looking, greener than green carpet.
+If you are determined to finally have the gorgeous green lawn that you have always dreamed of but never fully achieved, you should learn about how to lay sod.
+While sodding a new lawn is a difficult task for most people, this article will go through the steps required to do it properly for a great looking, greener-than-green carpet.
+We always recommend hiring a landscaping professional that can ensure the health of your new lawn, so click here to read more about our sodding services.
+Read on to learn more about how the process works.

-To start, always begin with the proper ground preparation.
-Always weed, thoroughly turn over the ground and free old roots and debris from the area.
-Your lawn should be tilled, prepped and ready.
-It’s always good to water the ground a few days before installation sot that the soil is moist, but not soggy.
-You also want the soil to be level in all areas, and approximately an inch below the level you want the final grass to be.
+We must begin with the proper ground preparation.
+Always weed your lawn and thoroughly turn over the ground to free old roots and debris from the area.
+Your lawn should be tilled, prepped, and ready before the sodding begins.
+It as always good to water the ground a few days before installation so that the soil is moist, but not so much that it becomes soggy.

 Step Two: Rake and Level

-Before actually laying your sod you want to make sure that the soil area is definitely level to lay new sod on.
-This way, you’re leveling our any unevenness missed by your previous preparation and loosening the soil so that the new sod roots and compresses the soil when it is laid.
+Before actually laying your sod you want to make sure that the soil area is definitely level to lay your new lawn on.
+This way you are leveling out any unevenness missed by your previous preparation and loosening the soil so that the new sod takes root and compresses the soil when it is laid.
+When you are not sure how to lay sod you may forget, but be sure your ground level is about an inch lower than where you want the final grass to be.

 Step Three: Begin Sodding